CircuitVerse/Blog/content/posts/Tanmoy_Sarkar_Phase_1_Report.md

 ### Improve Unit testcase coverage

-The codebase currently has an code coverage of approximately 86%.
+The codebase currently has a code coverage of approximately 86%.
 However, some recently added functions were lacking unit test coverage.
 As part of this task, I have addressed this gap by writing unit tests specifically for those functions.

 ##### References [PR]
 - [Unit test for models](https://github.com/CircuitVerse/CircuitVerse/pull/3835)